-prompt for the Entity Key for a LOPA, and then aformation about the Layer of Protection Analysis in the LOPA and linked records.
-A sub-folder that contains the reports with the following names: • LOPA Consequence Modifiers Report: Supports the LOPA Report. names: • LOPA Consequence Modifiers Report: Support
+Item Name Behavior and Usage LOPA Report Displays a prompt for the Entity Key for a LOPA, and then displays information about the Layer of Protection Analysis that exists in the LOPA and linked records.
+Subreports A subfolder that contains the reports with the following names: • LOPA Consequence Modifiers Report: Supports the LOPA Report. • LOPA ILP Report: Supports the LOPA Report.